AliceW1234/ISEF2022/README.md

 This program would calculate the PSNR, RMSE, and SSIM of the input.

 ### predict.py
-This program would take the weights and the input and predict the output(wheither it is super resolution or deblurring).
+This program would take the weights and the input and predict the output(whether it is super resolution or deblurring).

 ### sobel.py